Piranavan25/Restaurant-review-agent/README.md

   - `Rating` — Customer rating

 ---
-Perfect — your README is already very structured.
-To mention **how sentiment is calculated from the rating**, the best place is **right after the Dataset section or as part of the Approach/How it works section**.

-Here’s how I would integrate it:

----
 ## 🛠 Approach / Sentiment Assignment

 - Sentiment is **derived from the `Rating` column** in the dataset using pandas `cut()` method.